ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

     ```
 	terraform plan
     ```

+	You must enter a Hana master password and the SAP master password.

+    The HANA master password must consist of at least one digit (0-9), one lowercase letter (a-z), and one uppercase letter (A-Z).
+It can only contain the following characters: a-z, A-Z, 0-9, !, @, #, $, _.
+It must not start with a digit or an underscore ( _ ).

+    The SAP master password must be 10 to 14 characters long and contain at least one digit (0-9).
+It can only contain the following characters: a-z, A-Z, 0-9, @, #, $, _.
+This password cannot contain `!` and must not start with a digit or an underscore ( _ ).

 	Verify that the plan shows all of the resources that you want to create and that the names and values are correct.
-If the plan needs to be adjusted, edit the input.auto.tfvars file to correct resources and run terraform plan again.
+If the plan needs to be adjusted, edit the `input.auto.tfvars` file to correct resources and run terraform plan again.

 8. Create the virtual private cloud for SAP instance and IAM access policy in IBM Cloud.

     ```